Other ways to get help with your tuition!

 Scholarships Available from Saint Mary's College Kalmanovitz School of Education (KSOE)

 All current students and admitted applicants who have filed a current FAFSA may apply for KSOE scholarships each Spring semester.
-Awards are announced in April, disbursed after July 1, and applicable towards fall tuition.
+Awards are announced at the end of May, disbursed after July 1, and applicable towards fall tuition.
 All applications will be reviewed by the Kalmanovitz School of Education Scholarship Committee.
 Please call Laurie Aguirre at (925) 631-4721 or email@example.com for assistance.

 Available Scholarship Applications: